 In this section, you will find an overview of the specialised courts in Luxembourg.

-All social insurance disputes relating to affiliation or qualification, contributions, administrative fines and benefits, with the exception of those covered by Article 317 or relating to Articles 147 and 148 of the Social Insurance Code (Code des assurances sociales), are decided by the Arbitral Social Insurance Council (conseil arbitral des assurances sociales) or, on appeal, by the Supreme Social Insurance Council (conseil supérieur des assurances sociales).
-Final decisions handed down by the Arbitral Council and adjudications of the Supreme Council can be appealed on a point of law to the Court of Cassation.
+All social insurance disputes relating to affiliation or liability, contributions, administrative fines and benefits, with the exception of those covered by Article 317 or relating to Articles 147 and 148 of the Social Insurance Code (Code des assurances sociales), are decided by the Social Insurance Arbitration Board (Conseil arbitral de la sécurité sociale) or, on appeal, by the Social Insurance Appeals Board (Conseil supérieur de la sécurité sociale).
+Final decisions handed down by the Arbitration Board and adjudications of the Appeals Board can be appealed on a point of law to the Court of Cassation (Cour de cassation).

-Unless otherwise provided by law, appeals can be lodged with the Administrative Court (Cour Administrative), which sits in Luxembourg, against decisions given by the Administrative Court of First Instance (tribunal administratif), on applications for the annulment of individual administrative decisions or decisions delivered in relation to administrative measures of a regulatory nature.
-The Administrative Court also acts on appeal and on the substance in proceedings challenging decisions of other administrative courts that have heard applications for annulment where special laws grant jurisdiction to those courts.
+Unless otherwise provided by law, appeals can be lodged with the Administrative Court (Cour administrative), which sits in Luxembourg, against decisions given by the Administrative Court of First Instance (Tribunal administratif), on applications for the annulment of individual administrative decisions or decisions delivered in relation to administrative measures of a regulatory nature.
+The Administrative Court also acts on appeal and as the trial court in proceedings challenging decisions of other administrative courts that have heard applications for reversal where special laws grant jurisdiction to those courts.

-The State is represented before the Administrative Court by an official or by a lawyer.
+The State is represented before the Administrative Court by a government official or by a lawyer.

-The Administrative Court of First Instance (Tribunal Administratif), sitting in Luxembourg, decides on actions brought for lack of authority, acting in excess of authority, improper exercise of authority, or breach of the law or of procedures designed to protect private interests, against administrative decisions in respect of which no other remedy is available in accordance with the laws and regulations, and against administrative measures having a regulatory character irrespective of the authority from which they emanate.
-As a rule, it also has power of decision in disputes relating to direct taxation and local authority taxes and charges.
+The Administrative Court of First Instance (Tribunal administratif), sitting in Luxembourg, decides on actions brought for lack of authority, acting in excess of authority, improper exercise of authority, or breach of the law or of procedures designed to protect private interests, against any administrative decisions in respect of which no other remedy is available under the laws and regulations, and against administrative measures having a regulatory character irrespective of the authority from which they emanate.
+As a rule, it also hears disputes relating to direct taxation and local authority taxes and charges.

 Appeals against judgments of the Administrative Court of First Instance can be lodged with the Administrative Court.

-The Administrative Court of First Instance is the trial court for challenges to the decisions of the head of the department of direct taxation in cases where the relevant legislation provides for such actions.
+The Administrative Court of First Instance is the trial court for challenges to the decisions of the head of the Direct Taxation Authority (Administration des contributions directes) in cases where the relevant legislation provides for such actions.

-The Constitutional Court (Cour Constitutionnelle) rules on the conformity of laws with the Constitution, except where a law ratifies a treaty.
+The Constitutional Court (Cour Constitutionnelle) issues judgments ruling on the conformity of laws with the Constitution, except where a law ratifies a treaty.

 When a party raises a question as to the conformity of a law with the Constitution before an ordinary court or an administrative court, the court is obliged to refer the question to the Constitutional Court, unless, in its opinion: a) it does not require a decision on the question raised to deliver its judgment; b) the question is devoid of any foundation; c) the Constitutional Court has already ruled on a question to the same effect.

-The Constitutional Court is composed of the President of the Supreme Court of Justice, the President of the Administrative Court, two judges of the Court of Cassation, and five judges appointed by the Grand Duke on the joint advice of the Supreme Court of Justice and the Administrative Court.
+The Constitutional Court is composed of the President of the Supreme Court of Justice (Cour supérieure de justice), the President of the Administrative Court, two judges of the Court of Cassation, and five judges appointed by the Grand Duke on the joint advice of the Supreme Court of Justice and the Administrative Court.
 The Constitutional Court comprises a single division of five judges.

 Please refer to the section concerning the courts on the website of the Ministry of Justice.